Ponniyin Selvan: Book 4: Mani Magudam (The Jeweled Crown)

-Book 5: Thyaga Sigaram (The Pinnacle of Sacrifice)
+Book 5: Thyaga Sigaram (The Zenith of Sacrifice)

 The assassination of Aditha Karikalan sends shockwaves through the Chola Empire.
 Sundara Chola is devastated, and the empire is thrown into turmoil over succession.

-The real conspirators, the Pandya assassins led by Ravidasan, are caught and Nandini’s role is exposed in the entire affair.
+The real conspirators, the Pandya assassins led by Ravidasan, are caught and Nandini's role is exposed in the entire affair.

 Periya Pazhuvettarayar realizes he was used by Nandhini; he becomes heartbroken and realises the gravity of his deed.
 He decides to redeem himself by protecting the Chola dynasty.

-Vandiyathevan, wrongly accused and sentenced to death is saved by intervention of Kundavai and Arulmozhivarman.
-With the help of Azhwarkadiyan Nambi, he escapes prison and joins Arulmozhivarman.
+Vandiyathevan, wrongly accused and sentenced to death is saved by intervention of Kundavai and Arunmozhivarman.
+With the help of Azhwarkadiyan Nambi, he escapes prison and joins Arunmozhivarman.

-Mandakini sacrifices her life to save Sundar Chola and Arulmozhivarman fulfilling her lifelong duty to safeguarding them.
+Mandakini sacrifices her life to save Sundar Chola and Arunmozhivarman fulfilling her lifelong duty to safeguarding them.

-Nandini realizes that she has lost everything, her revenge, her power, and even Periya Pazhuvettarayar’s trust.
+Nandini realizes that she has lost everything, her revenge, her power, and even Periya Pazhuvettarayar's trust.
 Overcome with despair, Nandhini mounts a horse, bids farewell and disappears into the country alone, there is no further information about her.

 Vandiyathevan is officially pardoned after proving his innocence.
-He marries Kundavai while Poonguzhali marries Sendhan Amudhan becomes a guardian of the Chola dynasty’s history.
+He marries Kundavai while Poonguzhali marries Sendhan Amudhan becomes a guardian of the Chola dynasty's history.

 With Karikalan dead, the question of succession arises.
-Sundara Chola wants Arulmozhivarman to take the throne, but the prince refuses out of respect for his father.
+Sundara Chola wants Arunmozhivarman to take the throne, but the prince refuses out of respect for his father.
 Instead, Madhurantakan (Uttama Chola) is crowned as king, restoring stability to the empire.

 Madhurantaka briefly takes the throne but realizes he has been used and steps down.
 In a big revelation, it is learnt that when the actual baby Madhurantakan (the rightful Chola prince) was born to Queen Sembiyan Mahadevi and Gandaradithya Chola, the queen secretly exchanged him with another newborn—Sendhan Amudhan, the son of a temple servant, Vaani Ammal.
 Thus the claim of the person known as Madhurantakan, the son of Vaani Ammal, was brought up in the royal family as Madhurantakan, without knowing his true origins was in fact invalid.

-Arulmozhivarman Becomes Rajaraja Chola I. Sundara Chola, before his death, names Arulmozhivarman as his successor.
-Arulmozhivarman focuses on his naval campaigns and administration.
-With Rajaraja Chola I’s coronation, the Chola Empire ushers in its golden era.
+Arunmozhivarman Becomes Rajaraja Chola I. Sundara Chola, before his death, names Arunmozhivarman as his successor.
+Arunmozhivarman focuses on his naval campaigns and administration.
+With Rajaraja Chola I's coronation, the Chola Empire ushers in its golden era.